Lucy-Forrest-Lab/AlignMe/Running_server.md

 >hPLN
 MEKVQYLTRSAIRRASTIEMPQQARQKLQNLFINFCLILICLLLICIIVMLL
 ```
-Each sequence in the first input file will be aligned with each sequence in the second input file.
-Additionally, if we wanted to include anchors in the batch alignments, the following file can be uploaded (note: batch mode anchors cannot be input in the boxes on the server; it must be a file upload):
+Each sequence in the first input file will be aligned with every sequence in the second input file.
+Additionally, if we wanted to include anchors in the batch alignments, the following file can be uploaded (note: batch mode anchors cannot be input in the form on the server and must be input via file upload:

 ```
 1:49 1:37 1000